-In fact, cohabiting goes against several key beliefs we hold as Catholics; that marriage is forever, the Sacrament of Marriage grants couples graces that are indispensable, couples should be open to children and life—and anyhow, why would you want to live in mortal sin?
+Cohabiting goes against several key beliefs we hold as Catholics: that marriage is forever; the Sacrament of Marriage grants couples graces that are indispensable; couples should be open to children and life—and anyhow, why would you want to live in mortal sin?
 So what are some arguments to explain that there is a lot more to marriage than figuring out “if you’re compatible” and having the his and her toothbrushes on the same bathroom shelf?

-First, we have to debunk the idea that living together leads to longer, happier relationships.
-It doesn’t.
-Here are a few cohabitation before marriage statistics.
+First, we have to debunk the idea that living together leads to longer, happier relationships; it doesn’t.
+Here are a few cohabitation statistics.

 - Of those 18-24, “cohabitation is now more prevalent than living with a spouse: 9% live with an unmarried partner in 2018, compared to 7% who live with a spouse.”

 - Looking next to 25-34 years of age, a full 15% choose to live together without marrying, an increase of 3% in the last decade.

 - And according to the Pew Research Center, even more alarming, are over-50-year-olds: “Cohabiters ages 50 and older represented about a quarter (23%) of all cohabiting adults in 2016.
 Since 2007, the number of cohabiting adults ages 50 and older grew by 75%.

 In short, despite the negative consequences of cohabitation (which we shall examine next), cohabitation is replacing marriage.

 2. Cohabitation is linked to higher divorce rates.